The first issues of both our College & Pro Football Newsletter and Trends

 selections on our website.

-The Access Code is emailed in mid-August or at
+The Access Code is emailed in late August or at

 the time you subscribe (if later) and is available only to Full Season subscribers